hw5511/claude_mcp_installer/README.md

 ## License

 This project is distributed under the MIT License.
-See the `LICENSE` file for more information.
+See the `LICENSE` file for more information.#   À¼½¬¬ÀmÕ  LÑ¤Â¸Ò   